AtharvaKulkarniIT/rag-qdrant-pipeline/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Features
+## Workflow

 - 📥 Load and process PDF documents from a specified directory.
 - ✂️ Split documents into manageable chunks for efficient processing.
-- 🔍 Use SentenceTransformers for generating embeddings.
+- 🔗 Use SentenceTransformers for generating embeddings.
 - 💾 Store embeddings in Qdrant for fast retrieval.
 - 🤖 Leverage Google Gemini for advanced question answering.
-- 🔗 Hybrid search implementation combining vector similarity and keyword matching.
+- 🔍 Hybrid search implementation combining vector similarity and keyword matching.
 - 📝 Detailed context-aware responses based on user queries.

 ## Technologies Used